ArXiv: What Happens in a Measurement?

 Dear Prof. Dr. Steven Weinberg:

-Our first conversation in your office in Lyman Labs (1979) was about The First Three Minutes.* Just today I observed that out of the 202 base-2 notations from Planck Time to the Age of the Universe, the third minute is within the 151st notation or doubling.
-In this chart, the first three minutes represents about two-thirds of the total information.
+Our first conversation in your office in Lyman Labs (1979) was about The First Three Minutes.* Please observe that out of the 202 base-2 notations from Planck Time to the Age of the Universe, the 1/100th of a second is within the 138th notation and the third minute is within the 151st notation well after two-thirds of the total information.
 The first light year is within the 169th notation.
+The first million years is within the 189th notation.
+The first billion years is within the 198th notation.
 The 202nd represents about 10.98 billion years of which only about 2.9 billion years has already come to be.

 I would be interested to hear your thoughts about this rather idiosyncratic chart!
 Thank you.